Call for Workshops - Now Open!

 - What is the gap or problem that exists and how will it be addressed?

-- Why is that?
-What is causing this to occur?
+- Why is there a gap or problem?
+What is causing it to occur?

 - What will learners be able to do with this information?

 You will also be asked to provide one source of data which speaks to the need for this topic (this can be needs assessment data, statistics regarding the topic, etc.).